epigen/IgManalyser/README.md

 2. Metadata table
 Metadata table should contain fixed first six colummns with sample annotaiton introduction:
 Sample_full_ID - sample id, same as in file names and anntation table, followed by columns providing information about the patient encrollment in the cohort: Record ID,Event Name,IRB Protocol,Date of Study Enrollment ,Age at Consent.
 This information is not used downstream, however those columns are skipped by the pipeline, so it's important to keep them (even as empty columns).
 Further columns contain numeric and categorical metadata.
-If there is no information avaliable for a given sample, please keep the column empty!
-Should be comma-separated
+If there is no information avaliable for a given sample, please keep the column empty.
+Make sure that column names are R-friendly and don't contain any special characters.
+File should be comma-separated.
-3. Peptide annotation table
+4. Peptide annotation table
 For each peptide coordinate prepare a tab-separated information file, contating the following information:
 - row, column (see the input data description)
 - Coordinate (row_column)